chipsalliance/firrtl-spec/spec.md

 is fed back into the input of that combinational logic with no intervening register.
 FIRRTL does not support combinational loops even if it is possible to show that the loop does not exist under actual mux select values.
-Combinational loops are not allowed and it shouldn't depend on any FIRRTL transformation to remove or break such combinational loops.
+Combinational loops are not allowed and designs should not depend on any FIRRTL transformation to remove or break such combinational loops.

 The module `Foo` has a combinational loop and is not legal,